Public Goods Tone of Voice — Minimal & Honest

 What makes Public Goods's brand voice unique?

 Public Goods stands out through their minimal, honest, value communication style.
-Their central brand tension — "Quality vs. Price" — shapes every message they craft in the Consumer Goods sector.
+Their central brand tension, "Quality vs. Price", shapes how they communicate across the Consumer Goods sector.

 What language style does Public Goods use?